AllisonOge/electromagnetism-and-antenna-theory-v2-1/README.md

 # Electromagnetism and antenna theory v2
 A book for undergrads at the department of electrical and electronic engineering, University of Benin for the course code EEE 473.
-The book is written in latex and the next section gives the setup guide
+The book is written in latex and the setup guide is treated [here](https://github.com/AllisonOge/electromagnetism-and-antenna-theory-v2/blob/master/README.md)